 Weren’t they combat?
 And wasn’t the hemorrhaging from the wounds sometimes a flood?

 A theme I’ve written about a time or two.

-When Pope Francis calls us to the theological virtue of hope, he understands the need for a phrase which will knock us off our pews to get our attention, to tell us that this is not the wishy-washy, tentative concept that we call hope but the theological virtue of Hope: Combative Hope.
+When Pope Francis calls us to the theological virtue of combative hope, he uses a phrase which will knock us off our pews to get our attention.
+To tell us that this is not the wishy-washy, tentative concept that we call hope but the theological virtue of Hope: Combative Hope.

-Then we can begin to intuit that the Pope is not discussing a mere word, one which can be replaced with a synonym without alteration of the meaning or even a euphemism but Something More.
-Rather that this “Combative Hope” is the Word.
 Moreover, that these theological virtues of faith, hope and charity are not mere words but are each infused with the Spirit of Christ.

+He’s not using a mere word, one which can be replaced with a synonym without alteration of the meaning or even a euphemism but Something More.
+Instead, this “Combative Hope” is the Word.

-Perhaps, like me, you now see hope as a Person; through whom we can wage combat on our frailties; through whom we can come to Love all persons- including those who wage war on our ideas, beliefs and institutions.
+At first we understood the virtues to be mere words, nouns to be sure, but not fully apprehending the Person who imbues these virtues with Strength and Wisdom far beyond our meager capacities.
+Now we see hope as a Person; through whom we can wage combat on our frailties; through whom we can come to Love all persons- including those who wage war on our ideas, beliefs and institutions.

 That last phrase is worth repeating: